hyperproperties/sopher/README.md

 # Sopher
-Runtime Verification of Probabilistic Time-Sensitive Hypercontracts defined using hyper hoare logic in Go.
+Runtime verification of Probabilistic time-sensitive hypercontracts defined using hyper hoare logic in Go.

 ## Quickstart